 Flask Framework

 Flask 3.0 adds built‑in type‑checked request parsing via flask.typing.
-This reduces boilerplate and improves IDE autocompletion for Python developers.
+This reduces boilerplate and improves IDE autocompletion for developers.

 RESTful APIs